V1b1ngF0x/V1b1ngF0x/README.md

 <p> I always sitting/laying around Roblox Forsaken spots!
 So, don't be scared.. just W2I (Whisper To Interact)! </p>
 <p> ⋆- c&h and w2i..
 Also, I love cuddle very much as am addicting to it! </p>
 <p> ⋆- Feel free to cuddle with me!
 It comforting me down from the anxiety! ( ˶ˆᗜˆ˵ ) </p>
+<p> ⋆- Cuddle with me and you start to acting weird/troll..
+I'll stay away immediately or leave.
+(Or hiding) </p>

 <h1>   ୨୧ ꒰ Fun Facts ꒱ ୨୧ </h1>
 <p> ✧˖°.- I'm Multilingual as I understand..
 12 languages!
 (From Native to Lastest)= </p>
 <p> =─ Thai, English, Chinese, German, Czech, Spainish, Portuguese, French, Indo, Malay, Russian, and..
 Japanese! </p>
 <p> =── Korean and Filipino..
 I'll be learning them soon! </p>
 <p> =─── Knowing too many languages causing me progressing something SO SLOW. //sobs sobs </p>
-<p> ⟡ ݁₊ .- Cuddle with me and you start to acting weird/troll..
-I'll stay away immediately or leave.
-(Or hiding) </p>
+<p> ⟡ ݁₊ .- I love to watching and reading conversations around.. so don't be afraid if I accidentially stalk you! </p>